Useful links

 This unit of study will continue the case and research seminars introduced in PSYC6089 Research, Ethics and Professional Practice.
 All students are required to attend and contribute to discussion of case and research seminar presentations throughout the semester, and are expected to attend the School Colloquium.
 Students will formally present their research plan in order to receive a range of feedback from academic members of the School of Psychology.
-Students will also, under the guidance of their research supervisor, submit their ethics application, as necessary.
+Students will also engage in a research progress meeting with their research supervisor.

 Prerequisites: